kaashif/blog/posts/2020-04-16-repndecomp.md

 There's one huge thing I haven't explained.
 Have you guessed what it is?

 You can't represent $\mathbb{C}$ in a computer!
+Floating point is useless for algebra!
 So how were we multiplying matrices and adding up coefficients in $\mathbb{C}$?
+There's another trick: restrict your attention to the
-There's another trick: restrict your attention to the [cyclotomic numbers](https://en.wikipedia.org/wiki/Cyclotomic_field).
+[cyclotomic numbers](https://en.wikipedia.org/wiki/Cyclotomic_field).

 But why is that good enough?
 Is multiplication still constant time?